retaildevcrews/aks-secure-baseline-hack-template/.github/HackGuide.md

 - AKS Secure Baseline Overview and Architecture
   - We used the PnP repo and Azure Portal of a deployed cluster
 - Break into teams of 4-6
-  - Each team deploys ASB
+  - Each team deploys an ASB cluster
+    - We used colors
+    - It needs to be short for ASB_TEAM_NAME
+    - red1, blue1, green1 ...
 - Stand Up and Planning
   - Stand up
   - Encourage attendees to clean up unused clusters